 Meeting Demand of Imported fruits in China on Taobao

 Taobao is owned by Alibaba Group.
-It offers largest C2C e-commerce marketplace in China.
+It offers the largest C2C e-commerce marketplace in China.
 Taobao allows registered or non-registered businesses to sell directly to consumers.
 Establishing a store on Taobao is virtually free but the online marketplace is ruled by small sole sellers who compete fiercely on price and honesty and authenticity is an unwritten rule of their trade ethics.
-Sellers with low budget and low quality products opt for this platform.
+Sellers with low budget and low-quality products opt for this platform.

 Meeting Demand of Imported fruits in China on WeChat app

 WeChat is engrained in the lifestyles of Chinese consumers.
 It is an all-in-one app that integrates social e-commerce seamlessly.
 Wechat store gives numerous possibilities to International brands to reach Chinese consumers effectively.
 Possibilities range from Branding to campaigning and easy payment methods.